ch3p4ll3/ACUDP/README.md

 void loop(){
   if(connected){
-    RTCarInfo a; //create a struct to save all the data a = acTelemetry.readPacket(); //save on the new struct all the data returned by readPacket Serial.println(a.gear); //write the value of the gear on the serial }
+    RTCarInfo a; //create a struct to save all the data a = acTelemetry.readUpdate(); //save on the new struct all the data returned by readPacket Serial.println(a.gear); //write the value of the gear on the serial }
   delay(10);